taylorg8900/tavern_proj_2/doc/player.md

 		- Cutting ropes if enemies are climbing them
 		- Climbing up ledges which are just out of reach, like ice climbing picks
 		- Hanging onto walls
+	- Upgrades
+		- Sharpened (makes it mine ores and gems faster, or easier)
 - Lantern
 	- Common uses
 		- Lighting up environment